Sunday Bloody Sunday (film): Casting

 The original choice for Alex was Vanessa Redgrave.

 John Schlesinger said he wanted Peter Finch for the role of Daniel Hirsh.
-However, he was meant to star in a film of Man's Fate so was unavailable.
-He then cast Alan Bates but Bates was held up filming The Go-Between (1970), so Ian Bannen was cast.
-Apparently, Bannen was so nervous about what kissing another male actor on screen might do to his career, he could not concentrate enough to even get going with the part.
+However, he was meant to star in a film version of Man's Fate and so was unavailable.
+He then cast Alan Bates, but Bates was held up filming The Go-Between (1970), so Ian Bannen was cast.
+Apparently, Bannen was so nervous about what kissing another male actor on screen might do to his career that he could not concentrate enough to even get going with the part.
 He later said that losing the role set back his career, and regretted it till his death.
-He was replaced by Finch who had by then become available.
+He was replaced by Finch, who had by then—the André Malraux project having abruptly unraveled—become available.

 Schlesinger was thinking of casting Jean Simmons until he saw Glenda Jackson in Women in Love and decided to offer her the role.

 Several actresses (including Dame Edith Evans and Thora Hird) politely refused the part of Glenda Jackson's mother, Mrs. Greville, because they thought the project was too risqué.
 Dame Peggy Ashcroft accepted, after the director explained to her the elements of the story, and she gladly signed on.

 Filming

 Filming took place from March to August 1970.

 Daniel Day-Lewis made his film debut in an uncredited role as a vandal.
 He described the experience as "heaven", getting paid £2 to vandalise expensive cars parked near St Alfege Church, Greenwich.
-The sequence showed children walking alongside a line of parked cars, casually scraping the cars' paintwork with keys and coins.
+The sequence showed children walking alongside a line of parked cars, casually scraping the cars' paintwork with keys, coins, and broken bottles.

-Of the kiss scene between Head and Finch, Schlesinger said he wanted to direct it "purely natural.
-Both Peter and Murray were totally involved in their parts and they were certainly less shocked by the kiss than some of the technicians."
+Of the kiss scene between Head and Finch, Schlesinger said he wanted to direct it in a "purely natural" way.
+The director told the New York Times, "Both Peter and Murray were totally involved in their parts and they were certainly less shocked by the kiss than some of the technicians."

 "We were eager to make a tender film," said Schlesinger.

 During filming Head was in a motorbike accident and the child actors came down with measles.